Signs-That-A-Baby-Is-Teething

 Runny Nose: It’s common for babies to have a runny nose when they are teething.
 The cause is unknown but it’s assumed to be due to an increase in crying.
 Nonetheless, if your baby starts to develop a runny nose combined with other symptoms, this could indicate teething.

-Check Out Related Posts Breastfeeding Necessities For The New Mom
+Check Out Related Posts Unique Baby Names - 200 Names For The Modern Momma

 Low-Grade Fever: Sometimes a low-grade fever is associated with teething.
 It’s important to know that a low-grade fever is defined as